Some Kind Words:

 Do I have to commit to a certain amount of sessions?

 No. The frequency of our work together is totally up to you.
 The first 20-minute intro session is always complimentary.
 At that time, ask me any questions about working together while I get to learn about you.
 Then perhaps, try a regular session or two and see what you think--or try an online course that includes monthly personal sessions.

 What's the difference between mentoring and coaching?

 A mentor has walked, and often stumbled, along the path before you.
 A mentor's hard-won wisdom can help to guide you to the fullest expression of your gifts.
 He or she has also completed sustained and rigorous training in one, if not many, disciplines.
 The title of "coach" is a popular one today - so much so that it's losing its meaning.
 In addition, many coaching experiences rely on "feel-good," "cheerleading" and "quick-fix" methods.
 Mentorship involves a deeper engagement with the darker and more mysterious aspects of our lives, particularly where creativity is concerned.

-What if I'm already working with a therapist?
+What if I'm working with a therapist?

 My services are designed to be complimentary to and respectful of other types of therapy/soul-work - both traditional and alternative.
-Our time together is not aimed at superceding or interfering with other methods of self-understanding and healing that you may be engaged in.
+Our time together is not aimed at superseding or interfering with other methods of self-understanding and healing that you may be engaged in.